 Users will navigate to the Comfy website, and be prompted for their email address.
 If the user enters an email domain that is configured for SAML, she is directed to a SSO page:

-At a high level, the Comfy architecture connects occupants and their building via our Cloud platform.
+At a high level, the Comfy architecture connects occupants and their building via the Comfy Cloud platform.

 Comfy Data Flow

-This figure shows the high-level data-flow within the Comfy cloud service.
+This figure shows the high-level data-flow within the Comfy Cloud.
 A key point of decoupling is the building command queue, which separates client-side operations driven by Comfy clients from building-side operations in contact with the control system.
-The diagram is meant to demonstrate that direct access to the building gateway/TR-2 via the web/mobile platform cannot be made.
+The diagram is meant to demonstrate that direct access to the Comfy Gateway via the web/mobile platform cannot be made.

 Security Technology Overview